Manuella-R/Financer-Tracker/README.md

 Please follow the existing coding conventions and ensure your code is well-documented.

----

 ## License

 Distributed under the MIT License.
-See LICENSE for more information.

----